 Often, when clients have a busy family life revolving around the diverse activities of their young children, we take a step-by-step approach to decorating and design.

-One of the foremost questions is always, "Where do we start?"
+One of the foremost questions is always, “Where do we start?”
 Typically I recommend starting in the room where the family spends the most time – usually the kitchen or the family room.
 Then we will move into the foyer, dining, living, children’s and basement recreation rooms.
 Masterbedrooms are often the stepchildren of this kind of decorating process and end up last on the list.
 Hmmmm, although I have to respect the wishes of my clients, there are reasons why I think the masterbedroom deserves higher status in the list of priorities.
 Some of them even have a Large collection of storage beds in their master bedrooms.

 Feng Shui and the Bed